Coronavirus – information on services

 For all new sales enquiries, please email firstname.lastname@example.org.

-Updated guidelines for safely viewing Shared Ownership homes for sale can be found in our leaflet, Guidance for viewings of new build shared ownership homes.
+Updated guidelines for safely viewing Shared Ownership homes for sale can be found in our leaflet, Covid-19 viewings in new build homes.

 Resales, staircasing, remortgaging and lease extensions